Redirect traffic to the apex or www. subdomain

 Although the "www" prefix is no longer a necessary part of any URL, it still lingers around the internet, and probably always will.
 So why is that?
 And what could be the benefits of redirecting your apex domain, also called your root domain or naked domain, to your www. subdomain?

-Read on to find out more about why you should redirect traffic from a root domain to a www. subdomain, or the other way around, and how redirect.pizza can help.
+Read on to find out more about why you should redirect traffic from a root domain to a www. subdomain, or the other way around.
+For background on redirect types, see our complete guide to URL redirects.

 Want to know how to implement this type of redirect using redirect.pizza?
 Read our handy guide: